Power of Choice for customers

 All digital meters are regulated by the Australian Communications and Media Authority (ACMA).
 The ACMA’s regulatory arrangements require wireless devices, including digital meters, to comply with the exposure limits in the ARPANSA RF Standard.

-For further information visit the Department of Energy and Water Supply website.
+For further information visit the Department of Natural Resources, Mines and Energy website.

 Where can I find out more about Power of Choice?